All Episodes

 They're urging their followers to investigate his past for shady connections ahead of what's happening on Friday.

-The group which declared, quote, total war on Donald Trump ahead of the election last year, and now calling on supporters to look for any information they can reveal about him.
+The group which declared, quote, total war on Donald Trump ahead of the election last year and now calling on supporters to look for any information they can reveal about him.

-Uh it then threatened you're going to regret the next four years.
+It then threatened you're going to regret the next four years.

 Allegations aren't substantiated, and it's not clear what the actions anonymous followers will take, but it certainly is a call to arms to do something more than just complaining.

-These are the exact words, go get him.
+These are the exact words.

 It's your duty as adults.

-We gave you the resources, use them, said Anonymous on one of its affiliated Twitter accounts.
+Use them, said Anonymous on one of its affiliated Twitter accounts.

 The threat came after Trump tweeted that the outgoing CIA chief, John Brennan, couldn't do much worse.

-A series of leaks purported to be from Trump's phone were spread online.
+After declaring war on President-elect Trump back in March of 2016, a series of leaks purported to be from Trump's phone were spread online, dubbed Op White Rose, it called.

-Information included voicemails and telephone numbers at the same time, unverified personal details, including phone number and contact details of close aids were posted online.
+At the same time, unverified personal details, including phone number and contact details of close aides, were posted online.

 2015, the group also brought down the Trump Tower New York website after Trump for a brief period and leaked further personal voicemails in protest of his rhetoric towards Muslims.

-Controversial groups, including the Klan, the Islamic State, have also been victims of anonymous, which by the way, I can't fault them for that.
+Controversial groups, including the Klan, the Islamic State, have also been victims of Anonymous, which, by the way, I can't fault them for that.

 I hate those hate groups.

-So, but you know, John Kerry, he's not going.
+So, but, you know, John Kerry, he's not going.

-Sixty Congressmen, they're not going to the inauguration.
+60 congressmen, they're not going to the inauguration.

 Chuck Schumer offering his support for these people.